What Is An FRL – Filter Regulator Lubricator

-If the filter is intended to remove moisture, an integral automatic float-type drain should be provided to periodically remove accumulated liquids from the filter bowl.
+If the filter is intended to remove moisture, an automatic float-type drain should be provided to remove accumulated liquids from the filter bowl periodically.
 Generally, such filters have transparent polycarbonate bowls, which allow easy visual inspection of the sump level.

-Numerous chemicals can attack this plastic material and it only performs well at pressures below 150 psig and temperatures between 40° and 120° F. If the filter may be subjected to conditions beyond those limits, a metal bowl is required.
-A metal bowl is also needed if the filter is used with synthetic compressor lubricants, which often contain chemicals that are harmful to polycarbonate, are present.
+Numerous chemicals can attack this plastic material, and it only performs well at pressures below 150 psig and temperatures between 40° and 120° F. If the filter may be subjected to conditions beyond those limits, a metal bowl is required.
+A metal bowl is also needed if the filter is used with synthetic compressor lubricants, which often contain harmful chemicals to polycarbonate.

 Most of the oil and some condensed water in a compressed air stream will be in the form of mists or aerosols that can pass through the openings in standard airline filters.
-Air for instruments, spray painting, and bulk-material conveying frequently requires the removal of such droplets.
+Air for instruments, spray painting, and bulk-material conveying frequently requires removing such droplets.
 Coalescing-type filters will accomplish this job.

-Aerosol carryover through such filters is commonly stated as parts per million (ppm) of oil vs. air by weight and will range from 1 to as little as 0.01 ppm.
+Aerosol carryover through such filters is commonly stated as parts per million (ppm) of oil vs. air by weight and range from 1 to as little as 0.01 ppm.
 Coalescing filters are often rated to remove aerosols that are substantially smaller than the nominal size of the smallest solid particle that would be captured.
 Some models offer dual-stage filtration; the first removes solid particulates to protect the coalescing element in the second stage.

-Because all coalescing filters create a greater restriction to the airflow, pressure losses will be higher than those of conventional compressed air filters.
+Because all coalescing filters create a more significant restriction to the airflow, pressure losses will be higher than those of conventional compressed air filters.
 Coalescing filters have an initial (or dry) pressure drop and a working (or saturated) pressure drop, both based on pressure and flow rate.
-The effective removal efficiency of such filters depends greatly on the air velocity passing through the filter assembly.
+Therefore, the effective removal efficiency of such filters depends significantly on the air velocity passing through the filter assembly.